 by Kathryn M. Schifferdecker

-[This is the final week of a 5-week preaching series on Job.]
+[This is Week 2 of a 5-week preaching series on Job.]

 | Bible Text